RockSolidKnowledge/Audit/README.md

 ```
 Lets review what the code actually does.
 The initial section of code sets up the AdminUI Audit recorder, this acts as our funnel, and it directs the events into the audit tables used by AdminUI.

-The AuditSink acts as our conduit between the two by accepting the events raised by IdentityServer and funnelling them over to the AdminUI Audit process.
+The AuditSink acts as our conduit between the two, by accepting the events raised by IdentityServer and funnelling them over to the AdminUI Audit process.

 # Event Sink Aggregator

-One of the small things missing in the event sink process within IdentityServer is ability to have more than one sink.
+One of the small things missing in the event sink process within IdentityServer is the ability to use more than one sink.
 As we always like to go that little further we have also created an sink aggregator, which you can use in the following way;
 ```csharp
 services.AddSingleton<IEventSink>(provider => new EventSinkAggregator(_loggerFactory.CreateLogger("EventSinkAggregator"))
             {